-One of the single biggest factors in ensuring that you continue to remain positive and have a positive outlook on life, is to get around other people with that very same mindset as you people that are going to encourage you cheer you on and celebrate your wins along your journey.
-That is the reason why I’ve created an exclusive group of like minded people who can be found in the positive impact movement, Facebook group, .
+One of the single biggest factors in ensuring that you continue to remain positive and have a positive outlook on life is to get around other people with that very same mindset as you people that are going to encourage you cheer you on and celebrate your wins along your journey.
+That is the reason why I’ve created an exclusive group of like-minded people who can be found in the positive impact movement, Facebook group.

 there was no other option, I suppose at that point, then to kind of take the, the kind of drastic action of going in and repairing it and sorting it once and for all.
-Want of a better word.
+Want a better word?
 How, what, what were you kind of feeling as that kind of sort of, sunk in that, actually, they’re going to have to do something kind of quite invasive, in order to, in order to kind of resolve it.

 Preparing Myself For Brain Surgery

 So what I did was, I was actually quite comfortable with it by then.
 And I was ready for it.
-Because I had done a lot of work on self, myself on my, on my state of mind, on my physical body, I had, you know, started becoming extremely healthy, you know, focusing on what i ate shed some weight, you know, meditation, I’ve done, I’ve done everything to control my state, I’ve been sick counsellors, coaches, you name it, I did everything that I can possibly do that was in my control.
+Because I had done a lot of work on myself, myself on my, on my state of mind, on my physical body, I had, you know, started becoming extremely healthy, you know, focusing on what I ate shed some weight, you know, meditation, I’ve done, I’ve done everything to control my state, I’ve been sick counselors, coaches, you name it, I did everything that I can possibly do that was in my control.
 So that when I got to surgery, I gave them the best version of myself that I could so that they are dealing with the perfect patient, so to speak,

-so if I was losing my shit, and then it goes pear shaped everywhere,
+so if I was losing my shit, and then it goes pear-shaped everywhere,

 My Mother In Law Died

 So I was really calm and collected.
-Now one of the issues, one of the things we didn’t expect was that literally 10 days before my surgery, my mother in law passed away.
+Now one of the issues, one of the things we didn’t expect was that literally 10 days before my surgery, my mother-in-law passed away.
 And that just messed up everything for everybody.
 So we weren’t expecting it.
 She was unwell.
 But she wasn’t, you know, somebody who we thought was going to pass away, she had a heart attack and died.
-And now, my, my wife had to bury her mom and have to prepare for the brain surgery of a husband, who, let’s face it, has some risks to it and may also not wake up or wake up completely different to what he was when he went in.
+And now, my wife had to bury her mom and have to prepare for the brain surgery of a husband, who, let’s face it, has some risks to it and may also not wake up or wake up completely different from what he was when he went in.

 How do you How did you kind of start to get into that kind of positive mindset?
 Because that’s something that listeners to this show, you know, be desperate for me to ask you?
 How did you stay kind of positive throughout this experience?
 What kept you going?
 What kind of made you get up in the morning and kind of just keep kind of plugging away?
 And